 Quality Early Care and Education

-High quality early care and education has long lasting benefits to children and to society as a whole.
-When young children are in high quality settings, there are positive impacts on school success, lifelong health and well-being, as well as tremendous economic return on the investment.
+High quality early care and education has long lasting benefits to children and society.
+When young children are in high-quality childcare settings, there are positive impacts on school success, and health and well-being.

 Seventy percent of children from birth to age five are in some form of child care.
-But the quality of these settings often fails to best support all aspects of children’s healthy development, including their social-emotional, early learning and health needs.
-For many families, quality child care or any child care is far too costly to access.
+Not all child care facilities are created equal, leaving some children in settings that fail to best support all aspects of children’s healthy development, including their social-emotional, early learning, and health needs.
+For many families, quality child care is far too costly to access.

 Docs for Tots believes that there are opportunities to increase doctors’ engagement in improving access to quality early care and education.
 We also believe that early care and education settings have the potential to improve children’s health.

 To help foster this engagement, Docs for Tots:

 - Brings attention to the potential of quality early care and education to transform our nation’s health.

 - Provides resources, technical assistance and trainings to support health promotion in early education and child care.

 - Promotes Quality Rating Systems (QRS) for early education and care and works to enhance state QRS’ emphasis on health promotion.